project-talan/tln-cli/README.md

 ## Quick start
 Let say, you've joined Calbro.com company to head software project development.
 You will need to build new service as part of multiple already in-production applications.
-First of all, you need to configure your local development environment, checkout existing projects and create initials structue for the new service.
+First of all, you will configure your local development environment, checkout existing projects and create initials structue for the project.

-### Local development environment
+### Local development environment home
 * Go to your home folder
   * Linux/MacOs: ```cd ~```
   * Windows: ```d: && cd /```